john2x/repload/README.md

 # repload

-A Clojure utility function to reload all referred vars and aliased namespaces in a repl.
+A Clojure utility function to reload all referred vars and aliased namespaces in a REPL.

 ## Motivation